ably/ably-ruby/README.md

 ## Supported platforms

 This SDK supports Ruby 1.9.3+.
+For eventmachine and Ruby 3.0 note please visit [Ruby 3.0 support](#ruby-30-support) section.

 As of v1.1.5 this library requires `libcurl` as a system dependency.
 On most systems this is already installed but in rare cases where it isn't (for example debian-slim Docker images such as ruby-slim) you will need to install it yourself.
 On debian you can install it with the command `sudo apt-get install libcurl4`.